Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Hint: the firewall has limited local log space.
 Don’t turn on logging for everything.

-I read that to mean, “Congratulations on not cheaping out on your SSD.
+I read that as: “Congratulations on not cheaping out on your SSD.
 Now go forth and log everything, my son.”

-I’m not a new-age, fancy-jazz, coloured-light- or smart-plug-controlling guy who forgot how to turn on a light without his phone, so I do not need to have smart devices on the same network as my phone (why create dozens of wireless attack vectors into your home?).
-I’m classicly trained to actuate an electromechanical current interrupter on the wall and light let there be.
+I’m not a new-age, fancy-jazz, smart-plug–everything guy who forgot how to turn on a light without his phone, so I do not need “smart devices” on the same network as my phone (why create dozens of wireless attack vectors into your home?).
+I’m classically trained to biomechanically actuate an electromechanical current interrupter on the wall—and light, let there be.

 Top ↩

-How do I reach the admin UI of AC1200 Wi-Fi AP now?
-I factory reset it, plugged the WAN NIC into the ETH3 NIC of the pfSense router, but both devices are just blinking at me.
+How do I reach the admin UI of the AC1200 Wi-Fi AP now?
+I factory-reset it and plugged the WAN NIC into the ETH3 NIC on the pfSense router, but both devices just blink at me.

-I suppose I can just Wi-Fi into the factory-reset AC1200.
-Yikes, 2016 was a bad year for responsive web UIs I take it.
+I suppose I can Wi-Fi into the factory-reset AC1200.
+Yikes—2016 was a bad year for responsive web UIs.
 This is horrible; I’ll pull out a netbook for this.
 One sec.

-Oh, and the “refresh” icon on the top of the DCHP Leases page in pfSense is not “refresh”, but “reload service”.
+Oh, and the “refresh” icon at the top of the DHCP Leases page in pfSense is not “refresh”; it’s “reload service.”
 Whoops.

 Well, I bricked the AC1200 router.
-I will have to run an Ethernet cable manually… but, wait, my thin notebook has no Ethernet ports and needs a USB-NIC adapter.
-Happy Friday.
+I will have to run an Ethernet cable manually… but wait, my thin notebook PC has no Ethernet port and needs a USB-NIC adapter.
+Happy Friday (sarcasm).

-Tip: Connect LAN to LAN, not the AP’s WAN to pfSense’s LAN unless you want to do double NATing.
+Tip: Connect LAN to LAN, not the AP’s WAN to pfSense’s LAN, unless you want double NAT-you don’t.

-The other video ran its course, so I started following this YouTube video (set the speed to 1.5x).
+The other video ended, so I started following this YouTube tutorial (set playback speed to 1.5x).

 There are some good tutorials on advanced pfSense... if you can sit through the ads

-One more thing: I installed the nmap package for pfSense and scanned the AC1200 router, and found some sneaky ports open.
+One more thing: I installed the nmap package for pfSense, scanned the AC1200 router, and found some sneaky ports open.

-Port 20005/tcp is a print server port that I’ve now closed.
-However, the Archer C5 AC1200 is vulnerable to all kinds of Kali mischief so it was wise to put it on its own network.
-I’m not sure how to close port 22 and the SSHd service on it the AC1200 because the stock firmware is ancient and crippled, so I’ll just have to block port 22 on the whole LAN segment.
+Port 20005/tcp is a print-server port that I’ve now closed.
+However, the Archer C5 AC1200 is vulnerable to all kinds of Kali mischief, so it was wise to put it on its own network.
+I’m not sure how to close port 22 and the sshd service on the AC1200 because the stock firmware is ancient and crippled, so I’ll just block port 22 for the whole LAN segment.

-I’ve also taken care of disallowing private networks to ingress on the WAN (see the next section to set up DMZ).
+I’ve also disallowed private networks from ingressing on the WAN (see the next section for setting up a DMZ).

 Top ↩